Artificial Intelligence, Modeling and Simulation in Engineering, Certificate

-Students are strongly encouraged to participate in at least one workshop related to Python, R, or high performance and parallel computing offered by the Information Technology Services Research Services (ITS-RS) department; see the Workshops web page on the High Performance Computing website.
-Students are also encouraged to participate in the HACKUIOWA hackathon organized by the UI Hydroinformatics Lab.
+Students are strongly encouraged to participate in at least one workshop related to Python, R, or high-performance and parallel computing offered by the Information Technology Services Research Services (ITS-RS) department, and HACKUIOWA organized by the University of Iowa's Hydroinformatics Lab.

-The Certificate in Artificial Intelligence, Modeling and Simulation in Engineering requires the following coursework.
+The undergraduate certificate in Artificial Intelligence, Modeling and Simulation requires the following coursework.

 Required Courses